mailpile/python-passcrow/docs/FAQ.md

 placing fragments in escrow with active servers).

-## What happens if the Passcrow Server misbehaves?
+## What happens if a Passcrow Server misbehaves?

-The Passcrow Server does not know who you are and cannot target you directly.
+Passcrow Servers do not know who you are and cannot target you directly.

-However, if someone has stolen both your encrypted data and the Recovery Pack, they could coerce or hack the Passcrow Server so it reveals any Recovery Key Fragments it is in posession of (skipping the verification step), potentially gaining access to the stolen data that way.
+However, if someone has stolen both your encrypted data and the Recovery Pack, they could coerce or hack a Passcrow Server so it reveals any Recovery Key Fragments it is in posession of (skipping the verification step), potentially gaining access to the stolen data that way.